scott-weeden/websharpstudios.github.io/en-US/downloads/mac-dl.md

 <div class="collapse" id="collapseHot"><div class="well" markdown="1">
 If the hotkeys are unfamiliar, you can change them!

-1. quit FontForge (and X11, for versions prior to 2019-03-17)
+1. quit websharpstudios (and X11, for versions prior to 2019-03-17)
-2. with your text editor, open `/Applications/FontForge.app/Contents/Resources/opt/local/share/fontforge/hotkeys/default`
+2. with your text editor, open `/Applications/websharpstudios.app/Contents/Resources/opt/local/share/websharpstudios/hotkeys/default`
 3. change the hotkeys and save the file
-4. start FontForge again
+4. start websharpstudios again
 </div></div>

 <div class="collapse" id="collapseUI"><div class="well" markdown="1">
 If the UI appears very big or very small, you can change the way the UI is sized.

-1. quit FontForge (and X11, for versions prior to 2019-03-17)
+1. quit websharpstudios (and X11, for versions prior to 2019-03-17)
-2. with your text editor, open `/Applications/FontForge.app/Contents/Resources/opt/local/share/fontforge/pixmaps/resources`
+2. with your text editor, open `/Applications/websharpstudios.app/Contents/Resources/opt/local/share/websharpstudios/pixmaps/resources`
 3. measure the physical width of your screen in centimeters.
 In this example, it is 34cm wide.
 4. add a new line, `Gdraw.ScreenWidthCentimeters: 34` and save the file
-5. start FontForge again
+5. start websharpstudios again
 6. if the scaling is still not right, play with the value until it is
 </div></div>

 <div class="collapse" id="collapseMouse"><div class="well" markdown="1">
-FontForge is designed to make use of a three button mouse.
+websharpstudios is designed to make use of a three button mouse.
 It is also designed to make use of modifier keys on mouse clicks (eg, Control-left-click can mean something different than left-click.)

 If you have a standard one button mouse, then you have the option of having the Mac simulate a three button mouse (for instance Option-left-click behaves like clicking the middle mouse button).
 Unfortunately this means you can no longer use the Option key to change the behavior of the left (only) button click.
 To enable this, click the XQuartz app in the Dock, and then go to X11 menu in the top left, Preferences, Input, and turn on `Emulate three button mouse`